Oszkár Szendrő

-Szendrő Oszkár (1889–1947) was a Hungarian international footballer who played as a winger.
+Szendrő Oszkár (11 April 1889 – 1 August 1947) was a Hungarian international footballer who played as a half back.
 Szendrő, who was Jewish, played club football for Budapesti TC, also represented Hungary national team at international level, earning 13 caps between 1908 and 1913, and appearing at the 1912 Summer Olympics.

-Professional

-Clubs
+Club career

 Szendrő began his football career when he signed with Budapest TC in 1905.
 He was 15 at the time.

-National team
+International career

 Szendrő earned 13 caps with the Hungary national team between 1908 and 1913.
 In 1912, he was a member of the Hungarian Olympic Team.